 Marseilles is a very small city located in the state of Illinois.
-With a population of 4,771 people and just one neighborhood, Marseilles is the 351st largest community in Illinois.
-Much of the housing stock in Marseilles was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 4,773 people and just one neighborhood, Marseilles is the 351st largest community in Illinois.

-Marseilles is a blue-collar town, with 39.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Marseilles is a city of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Marseilles who work in office and administrative support (15.54%), teaching (9.95%), and sales jobs (7.80%).
+Marseilles is a blue-collar town, with 38.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Marseilles is a city of sales and office workers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Marseilles who work in office and administrative support (14.44%), teaching (9.68%), and sales jobs (9.57%).

-The per capita income in Marseilles in 2022 was $27,606, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $110,424 for a family of four.
+The per capita income in Marseilles in 2022 was $31,391, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $125,564 for a family of four.
 However, Marseilles contains both very wealthy and poor people as well.

 The most common language spoken in Marseilles is English.
 Other important languages spoken here include Italian and Chinese.